octohost/www/public/index.md

 ## What languages are supported?

-We have 10 languages supported already, and many frameworks.
+We have more than 10 languages supported already, and many frameworks.
 Detailed information [available here](/languages.html).

 ## How do I use it?